fastsoft/djata/docs/views.rst

 - ``abstract``, when set to ``True``, tells Djata to ignore the class.
   This is useful for base classes that are not associated with any particular model and are not intended to be complete views.
+- ``default_format`` is the extension of the format to use for the view by default.
+If it is not specified, it checks for a variable by the same name on the views module.
+If neither the class or module specify a format, requesting on a URL for the model without providing a format extension will result in a "No format specified error".

 The ``djata.views.ViewBase`` supports all the features of a ``View`` class but does not support any formats.
 This is a good base